mkkurt/node-promptgen/README.md

-# promptgen
+# node-promptgen

 Generate prompts for AI analysis of your Node.js projects.

 ## Description

-`promptgen` is a command-line tool that extracts code, project structure, and dependencies from your Node.js projects.
+`node-promptgen` is a command-line tool that extracts code, project structure, and dependencies from your Node.js projects.
 It creates a comprehensive prompt that can be used with AI language models (like ChatGPT) to gain insights into your project's purpose, structure, potential improvements, and more.

 Feel free to contribute to this project by adding more features or improving the existing ones.